weavc/weav-totp/README.md

 - Verify 6-digit time-based one time password authentication, as used in applications like google authenticator.
 - Create Base32 secrets used by google authenticator to generated the 6 digit OTP.
+- Get link to Charted QRCode from google charts.
+Can be used in webpages etc for applications like google auth.

 ### Usage
 Install in your project: